Music is the universal language...

-"The journey continues on in my music, to gain understanding of one another, towards the goal: ONE WORLD".
+"The journey continues on in my music, to gain understanding of one another, towards the goal: ONE LOVE".

 Adam Solomon is known primarily for his unique African Renaissance Blues style.